Summary

 | kernel | Shape of the decision boundary | ‘rbf’ | [‘rbf’, ‘poly’, ‘linear’] |

 Use GridSearchCV or RandomizedSearchCV with 5-fold cross-validation.
-The metric depends on your problem: accuracy for balanced classes, F1 for imbalanced classes, AUC-ROC when you want threshold-independent evaluation.
+The appropriate metric depends on the problem: accuracy for balanced classes, F1 for imbalanced classes, and AUC-ROC when threshold-independent evaluation is desired.

 Tuning OCSVM